robenkleene/veep.vim/README.md

 # Partshell

 Partshell is a Vim plugin that provides helper commands for working with shell commands.
-It provides four new commands:

 ## `Shar[gs][!]`

+Populates the argument list with the result of a shell command.
+Each line is interpreted as a path to a file.
+A NULL byte terminates input.

+### Example

+`Shargs fd partshell`

+### Closest Built-In Command

+`args \`fd partshell\`` (but this won't handle matches with spaces in their names properly).

 ## `Shgr[ep][!]`